jesuspardovalencia/bayesian_periodicity_spectrum/README.md

     psi_non_osc_final, f_psi_non_osc_final, Fs, window, method);
 ```

-In order to compare the power, periodicity or Bayesian periodicity between two populations y1 and y2, there is a function called 'spectra_comparison' made for this purpose.
-This function performs a Bayesian paired t-test for each frequency component.
+In order to compare the power, periodicity or Bayesian periodicity between two populations y1 and y2, there is a script (spectra_comparison.m for MATLAB, spectra_comparison in stats_utils.py for Python) made for this purpose.
+This script performs a Bayesian paired t-test for each frequency component.